benprew/dotfiles/README.md

 ### Testing

-I admit it, I write tests, and I use rinari:http://rinari.rubyforge.org/ to help with that.
+I admit it, I write tests, and I use [rinari](http://rinari.rubyforge.org/).
 It doesn't find tests very well in my current codebase, but I haven't taken the time to fix it.
     `<ctrl>-c-;-f-t` - function: `rinari-find-test`

 We also use test through a vagrant instance, and use zeus to manage